Sarailidis/Interactive-Decision-Trees/README.md

         jupyter labextension install jupyterlab-plotly@4.14.3

-    __Note:__ Depending on the computer the installation may take a while.
+    __Note:__ Depending on the computer the installation may take a while to complete!

     b.
 Jupyter widgets extension:

         jupyter labextension install @jupyter-widgets/jupyterlab-manager plotlywidget@4.14.3

-    __Note:__ Depending on the computer the installation may take a while.
+    __Note:__ Depending on the computer the installation may take a while to complete!

 9. Once the installation is completed type and run the following command to run Jupyter Lab application: